mitranim/fpx/docs/html/partials/index.md

 The "virtual elements" are sorted the same way as in `.sort()`, i.e. by the Unicode code order of its stringified elements; see the relevant [part of the spec](https://tc39.github.io/ecma262/#sec-sortcompare). `sortBy` currently doesn't accept a custom comparator, although this could be changed if needed.

-Works on a non-array list.
-Safe to call on a non-list: substitutes `[]`.
+Works on array-likes.
 Note that `fun` doesn't receive an element index.

 ```js
 function getId({id}) {return id}